ravioli1369/fermi_grbs/README.md

 # Statistical Analysis of Meter Class Telescopes On Fermi GRBs

 ## Getting Started

+PH303 - Supervised Learning Project, under Prof. Varun Bhalerao, Dept of Physics, IIT Bombay

 This repository contains the code used to perform the statistical analysis of the meter class telescopes on Fermi GRBs.
-More specifically, if a meter class telescope such as the GROWTH India Telescope were to perform follow-up observations on Fermi GBM triggers then **insert outcome here**
+More specifically, "To what degree can a meter-class telescope, like GIT, be used to follow up Fermi GRB localizations?"

 ## Prerequisites
 The code is written in Python 3.6.11 and uses the following packages: